CLARIN-PL/embeddings/README.md

 # Compatible datasets
-As most datasets in huggingface repository should be compatible with our pipelines, there are several datasets that were tested by the authors.
+As most datasets in HuggingFace repository should be compatible with our pipelines, there are several datasets that were tested by the authors.

 | dataset name               	| task type                                 	| input_column_name(s)       	| target_column_name  	| description                                                        	|
 |----------------------------	|-------------------------------------------	|----------------------------	|---------------------	|------------------------------------------------------------	        |